vkalaparthy/workout-tracker/README.md

 ## Installation
 This application is located in GitHub at https://github.com/vkalaparthy/workout-tracker and the application can be accessed from [heroku](https://vk-fitness-tracker.herokuapp.com/)
 ## Usage
 Clone the repository https://github.com/vkalaparthy/workout-tracker and run "npm install", to istall all the packages that are necessary to run the application.
 Since this application used MongoDB and Mongoose, make sure the Mongo is running in your environment.
-Add the seeds by running "node seeds/seed.js" and then run "nodemon server.js".
+Add the seeds by running "node seeds/seed.js" and then run "npm start" or "nodemon server.js".
 The application in loacalhost will look like this:

 ![firstPage](./images/Capture.JPG)